brittanyellich/refactor-dont-rewrite/cascadiajs2025/slides.md

 </div>

 <!--
-Over time, software systems build a mountain of tech debt -->
+We build these tech debt mountains, continuously making trade-offs to keep shipping features.
+-->

 ---